The Zacks Analyst Blog Highlights Everest Group, Comcast, 3M, Molson Coors Beverage and DaVita

 For Immediate Release

-After several twists and turns, the S&P 500 has hit a series of new 2023 highs lately, driven by the optimism that the Fed is done with interest rate hikes.
-The benchmark has registered the longest streak of weekly gains since November 2019, closing at the highest level since March 2022.
-The solid trend is likely to continue in 2024, with many analysts turning bullish on the benchmark.
+After several twists and turns, the S&P 500 has been hitting a series of new highs in 2023, driven by the optimism that the Fed is done with interest rate hikes.
+The solid trend is likely to continue in 2024, with the Fed turning dovish and several analysts being bullish on the benchmark.

-The S&P 500 has gained more than 20% so far this year but is shy of 4% from its record high in late 2021.
-SPDR S&P 500 ETF Trust, the proxy version of the S&P 500 Index, has risen about 21% this year.
-Though most of the stocks in the ETF have returned handsomely, many are undervalued, as reflected in their lower P/E ratio than industry peers.
-The fund has good potential for the next year.
-The constituent stocks have a strong Zacks Rank #1 (Strong Buy) or 2 (Buy) and a VGM Score of B or better, suggesting their outperformance in the months to come.

-These include Everest Group Ltd., Comcast Corp., 3M Co., Molson Coors Beverage Co. and DaVita Inc..
+The S&P 500 has gained nearly 23% so far this year but is 3% shy of its record high in late 2021.
+Investors seeking to tap the bullish momentum should invest in undervalued stocks to gain higher returns.
+Some of these are Everest Group Ltd., Comcast Corp., 3M Co., Molson Coors Beverage Co. and DaVita Inc.

-According to Bloomberg's latest Markets Live Pulse survey, a median of 518 respondents expects the S&P 500 to climb to 4,808 points next year, outpacing its previous closing peak of 4,797 hit in January 2022.
+These stocks have a solid Zacks Rank #1 (Strong Buy) or 2 (Buy), a VGM Score of B or better, lower P/E than the industry average and a positive estimated earnings growth rate for 2024.
+A top rank suggests rising earnings estimates, which indicate an optimistic view on earnings by analysts and hence higher chances of outperformance.
+You can see the complete list of today’s Zacks #1 Rank stocks here.

+Several analysts and market strategists expect the S&P 500 to touch new highs in 2024.
+Oppenheimer recently joined a rush of Wall Street analysts who expect all-time highs for U.S. stocks next year.
+The analyst sees the S&P 500 rising to 5,200 by the end of 2024.

+Last month, strategists at RBC Capital Markets and Bank of America expressed their optimism by setting a year-end target of 5,000 for 2024.
+Their bullish stance is based on several factors — a growing positive sentiment in the stock market, a decrease in geopolitical risks, signs of cooling inflation and anticipation of the Fed’s rate-hiking cycle coming to an end.
+Other Wall Street forecasters are also optimistic, with Deutsche Bank and Société Générale predicting the S&P 500 to hit new highs in 2024.

-Fundstrat Tom Lee, who has been one of the most persistently bullish forecasters on Wall Street this year, expects that stocks will surge to a new all-time high in 2024 as the Fed shifts to a less restrictive monetary policy.
-He anticipates that the S&P 500 could soar to 5,200 by the end of 2024, marking a 13% increase from its current level.
-This optimism is partly based on the expectation that the Federal Reserve will cut interest rates next year as inflation eases.
-Rates, which have risen to a range of 5.25%-5.5%, could potentially drop to 3.2%-3.5% (read: What Lies Ahead of S&P 500 ETFs in 2024?).
+Further, Fundstrat Tom Lee, who has been one of the most persistently bullish forecasters on Wall Street this year, expects stocks will surge to a new all-time high in 2024 as the Fed shifts to a less restrictive monetary policy.
+He anticipates that the S&P 500 could soar to 5,200 by the end of 2024.

-Tom Lee said that narrowing credit spreads and a rally in high-yield bond prices suggest an ongoing liquidity rally.
-Despite significant withdrawals from stocks this year, cyclical stocks, bank stocks and small-cap stocks have shown an upward trend, indicating that the market is in a state of expansion, supporting the uptrend in equities.

-Other Wall Street forecasters are also optimistic, with the U.S. avoiding a recession and inflation cooling.
-Major financial institutions like Bank of America, Deutsche Bank and Société Générale predict that the S&P 500 could hit new highs in 2024.

 Everest Group is a property and casualty insurer and reinsurer in all states, the District of Columbia, Puerto Rico and Guam.
 It underwrites property and casualty reinsurance for insurance and reinsurance companies in the United States and international markets.
-Everest Group saw solid earnings estimate revision of $2.54 over the past 30 days for the next year with an estimated growth rate of 11%.
+Everest Group saw a solid earnings estimate revision of $2.58 over the past 30 days for the next year, with an estimated growth rate of 11%.

 Comcast is a global media and technology company with three primary businesses: Comcast Cable, NBCUniversal and Sky.
-It saw positive earnings estimates of a couple of cents for the next year over the past 30 days.
-It has an estimated earnings growth rate of 9.98%.
+It saw positive earnings estimates of a penny for the next year over the past 30 days.
+It has an estimated earnings growth rate of 9.79%.

 3M Company provides diversified technology services in the United States and internationally.
 The stock saw a solid earnings estimate revision of 7 cents over the past 30 days for the next year, with an estimated growth rate of 8.76%.

 Molson Coors, previously known as Molson Coors Brewing Company, was formed by the merger of Molson Inc. and Adolph Coors Co. in February 2005.
 The global manufacturer and seller of beer and other beverage products has an impressive diverse portfolio of owned and partner brands.
-Molson Coors saw a positive earnings estimate revision of a penny over the past 30 days for the next year and has an estimated earnings growth rate of 2.59%.
+Molson Coors saw a positive earnings estimate revision of 28 cents over the past 60 days for the next year and has an estimated earnings growth rate of 2.59%.

-Molson Coors has a P/E ratio of 11.81 versus the industry average of 17.84.
+Molson Coors has a P/E ratio of 12.17 compared with the industry average of 18.05.
 It has a Zacks Rank #1 and a VGM Score of B.

 DaVita is a leading provider of dialysis services to patients suffering from chronic kidney failure, also known as end-stage renal disease, in the United States.
 The company operates kidney dialysis centers and provides related medical services, primarily in dialysis centers and in contracted hospitals across the United States.
 DaVita saw a solid earnings estimate revision of 30 cents over the past 30 days for the next year and has an estimated earnings growth rate of 4.43%.

-DaVita has a P/E ratio of 13.33 versus the industry average of 19.84.
-It sports a Zacks Rank #1 and has a VGM Score of B.
+DaVita has a P/E ratio of 13.48 versus the industry average of 20.45.
+It sports a Zacks Rank #1 and has a VGM Score of A.

 Media Contact